,

 1. Defining the Career Levels

-Firstly, begin with defining the career levels within your career progression pathway system.
+Firstly, begin with defining the career levels within your career pathways.
 We recommend keeping it simple, because whilst you could define every micro-level of a wide variety of jobs, this would be needlessly complicated, and the reality of anyone understanding the system would be very low.
 One simple way of defining the levels is build a broad system with a focus on behaviour and values.
 Perhaps by having the same number of levels and rules for everyone on how to progress.
 Fortunately, many larger companies have invested time in building progression pathways – and have made them public.
 Thereby giving you ample examples for your own inspiration!

 2. Will you have multiple career pathways?